rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 Note that it might not seem to be relevant in which order sections are closed.
 After all, they need to be closed during the same node event.
-However, the order of close events can be quite relevant, if those operations are used to trigger event handler routines.
+However, the close order can be relevant, if those operations are used to trigger event handler routines.

 Note that an implementation might initially not be aware of how many inner sections need to be closed when exiting a given parent container.
 In addition